Leonardpepa/Chess-game/README.md

 # Chess-game
-Chess game with java swing
+## Chess game with java swing
-things that are still in development is the checkmate
+# Update
+* checkmate works
+* stalemate works
+* castling the king  works
+* capture pieces works
+* promote pawn to night/bishop/queen/rook works

+# TODO
+* implement en  passant rule
+* impement and ai to play the game
+* refactoring because the code is a mess